-- (A) Certain of the listed securities are issued by affiliate(s) of the indicated portfolio company.
-The majority of the securities listed, totaling \$496.4 million at fair value, are pledged as collateral to our revolving line of credit, as described further in Note 5-Borrowings in the accompanying Notes to Consolidated Financial Statements.
-Additionally, under Section 55 of the Investment Company Act of 1940, as amended (the "1940 Act"), we may not acquire any non-qualifying assets unless, at the time such acquisition is made, qualifying assets represent at least 70% of our total assets.
-As of March 31, 2019, our investment in Funko Acquisition Holdings, LLC ("Funko") is considered a non-qualifying asset under Section 55 of the 1940 Act and represents less than 0.1% of total investments, at fair value. - (B) Common stock, warrants, options and, in some cases, preferred stock are generallynon-income-producing and restricted. - (C) Unless indicated otherwise, all cash interest rates are indexed to 30-day London Interbank Offered Rate ("LIBOR"), which was 1.0% as of March 31, 2020.
+- (A) Certain of the listed securities are issued by affiliate(s) of the indicated portfolio company. - (B) Common stock, warrants, options and, in some cases, preferred stock are generallynon-income-producing and restricted. - (C) Unless indicated otherwise, all cash interest rates are indexed to 30-day London Interbank Offered Rate ("LIBOR"), which was 2.5% as of March 31, 2019.
 If applicable, paid-in-kind interest rates are noted separately from the cash interest rate.
 Certain securities are subject to an interest rate floor.
 The cash interest rate is the greater of the floor or LIBOR plus a spread.
-Due dates represent the contractual maturity date. - (D) Category percentages represent the fair value of each category and subcategory as a percentage of net assets as of March 31, 2020. - (E) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the Financial Accounting Standards Board Accounting Standard Codification Topic 820, "Fair Value Measurements and Disclosures" fair value hierarchy.
-Refer to Note 3 -Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (F) Where applicable, aggregates all shares of a class of stock owned without regard to specific series owned within such class (some series of which may or may not be voting shares) or aggregates all warrants to purchase shares of a class of stock owned without regard to specific series of such class of stock such warrants allow us to purchase. - (G) Represents the principal balance for debt investments and the number of shares/units held for equity investments.
-Warrants are represented as a percentage of ownership, as applicable. - (H) Represents the total amount of interest, dividend, success fee, or other investment income credited to income for the portion of the year an investment was an affiliate investment or control investment and on accrual status, as appropriate. - (I) Gross additions include increases in investments resulting from new portfolio investments, the amortization of discounts and fees, and the exchange of one or more existing securities for one or more new securities. - (J) Gross reductions include decreases in investments resulting from principal collections related to investment repayments or sales, the amortization of premiums and acquisition costs, and the exchange of one or more existing securities for one or more new securities. - (K) Debt security is on non-accrual status. - (L) Debt security does not have a stated current interest rate. - (M) Debt security has a fixed interest rate. - (N) Investment was exited/paid off during the year ended March 31, 2020. - (O) New investment during the year ended March 31, 2020. - (P) Brunswick Bowling Products, Inc. was transferred to Non-Control/Non-Affiliate investments during the year ended March 31, 2020. - (R) Nth Degree Investment Group, LLC was transferred fromNon-Control/Non-Affiliate investments during the year ended March 31, 2020. - (S) J.R.
-Hobbs Co.
-Atlanta, LLC's term debt was transferred from first lien to second lien debt during the year ended March 31, 2020. - (T) Net realized gain (loss) excludes amounts related to portfolio companies no longer in the portfolio for the periods presented. - \\ Information related to the amount of equity in the net profit and loss for the period for the investments listed has not been included in this schedule.
+Due dates represent the contractual maturity date. - (D) Category percentages represent the fair value of each category and subcategory as a percentage of net assets as of March 31, 2019. - (E) Unless indicated otherwise, all of our investments are valued using Level 3 inputs within the Financial Accounting Standards Board Accounting Standard Codification 820 fair value hierarchy.
+Refer to Note 3 Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (F) Where applicable, aggregates all shares of a class of stock owned without regard to specific series owned within such class (some series of which may or may not be voting shares) or aggregates all warrants to purchase shares of a class of stock owned without regard to specific series of such class of stock such warrants allow us to purchase. - (G) Represents the principal balance for debt investments and the number of shares/units held for equity investments.
+Warrants are represented as a percentage of ownership, as applicable. - (H) Represents the total amount of interest, dividend, success fee, or other investment income credited to income for the portion of the year an investment was an affiliate investment or control investment, as appropriate. - (I) Gross additions include increases in investments resulting from new portfolio investments, the amortization of discounts and fees, and the exchange of one or more existing securities for one or more new securities. - (J) Gross reductions include decreases in investments resulting from principal collections related to investment repayments or sales, the amortization of premiums and acquisition costs, and the exchange of one or more existing securities for one or more new securities. - (K) Debt security is on non-accrual status. - (L) Debt security does not have a stated current interest rate. - (M) Debt security has a fixed interest rate. - (N) Investment was exited during the year ended March 31, 2019. - (O) New investment during the year ended March 31, 2019. - (P) The debt investment in Galaxy Tool Holding Corporation was converted from secured first lien debt to secured second lien debt during the year ended March 31, 2019. - (Q) Investment was restructured during the year ended March 31, 2019. - Information related to the amount of equity in the net profit and loss for the period for the investments listed has not been included in this schedule.
 This information is not considered to be meaningful due to the complex capital structures of the portfolio companies, with different classes of equity securities outstanding with different preferences in liquidation.
 These investments are not consolidated, nor are they accounted for under the equity method of accounting.